Email Us Today! contact@umonics.sg

 Collaboration and Teamwork – Promoting Cooperation and Communication

-Play-based learning in the early childhood science classroom fosters collaboration and teamwork among preschoolers.
-By engaging in group activities and cooperative play, they learn to work together, communicate effectively, and appreciate the value of teamwork.
+Play-based learning fosters collaboration and teamwork among preschoolers.
+Engaging in group activities and cooperative play helps them learn to work together, communicate effectively, and appreciate the value of teamwork.
+Science-based play encourages sharing ideas, listening to peers, and making group decisions, promoting social skills such as conflict resolution, respect for diverse perspectives, and effective communication.

 Creativity and Innovation – Encouraging Original Thinking